 Here are some examples of my own pins that tell you exactly what you’ll be getting when you click on them:

 If you ask five bloggers which program to use to create images, you might get five different answers.
 Many bloggers used to use PicMonkey, but now you have to pay if you want to download your images (making it useless as a free program.)
 Now that there isn’t a true free version of PicMonkey, many bloggers are using Canva.
 I tried Canva and I didn’t like it.
 I didn’t feel like it was very user-friendly.
 That being said, it is free.
 However, if you’re here because you want to create awesome images, you need to be using a better program.

 Photoshop, even if you aren’t a photographer or designer!

 The second, and best, in my opinion, way to create pin images is with Photoshop.
 I hope I haven’t lost you yet!
 If you don’t know how to use Photoshop, it’s okay.
 I am including a template, and I will show you how to use it.
 In the recent years, Photoshop has become quite affordable thanks to Creative Cloud.
 You can get an account for $9.99 a month, which includes Photoshop and Lightroom.
-This price is a steal consider PicMonkey is $5 and Creative Cloud includes so much more.
+This price is a steal consider PicMonkey is $5 while being very limited and Creative Cloud includes so much more.
 If you’re an aspiring photographer (or taking pictures and using Pinterest for your blog) Creative Cloud is an absolute must.